Enhancing the Efficiency of Time-Dependent Density Functional Theory Calculations of Dynamic Response Properties: Appendix: Methods

 Since the ITCF calculation involves only the frequency integration, taking the limit $\vec q\to0$ in the DSF explicitly is not required.
 Instead, $S^{*}_{\rm KG}(\omega)$ can be used directly to perform the $\eta$ convergence test in the imaginary time domain using

-After identifying the $\eta$-convergence range, noise filtering can be applied to $S^{*}_{\rm KG}(\omega)$.
-Following this, the noise-filtered imaginary part of the scaled density response function $\chi^{*}_{\rm KG}(\omega)$ can be computed.
-The real part of the noise-filtered $\chi^{*}_{\rm KG}(\omega)$ is derived using the Kramers-Kronig relations.
+After identifying the $\eta$-convergence range, filtering of narrow-band fluctuations can be applied to $S^{*}_{\rm KG}(\omega)$.
+Following this, the imaginary part of the scaled density response function $\chi^{*}_{\rm KG}(\omega)$ filtered from narrow-band fluctuations can be computed.
+The real part of the response function $\chi^{*}_{\rm KG}(\omega)$ filtered from narrow-band fluctuations is derived using the Kramers-Kronig relations.